baidu/DuReader/README.md

 ```
 For more details about DuReader dataset please refer to [DuReader Homepage](https://ai.baidu.com//broad/subordinate?dataset=dureader).
 ### Preprocess the Data
 After the dataset is downloaded, there is still some work to do to run the baseline systems.
 DuReader dataset offers rich amount of documents for every user question, the documents are too long for popular RC models to cope with.
 In our baseline models, we preprocess the train set and development set data by selecting the paragraph that is most related to the answer string, while for inferring(no available golden answer), we select the paragraph that is most related to the question string.
 The preprocessing strategy is implemented in `utils/preprocess.py`.
-To preprocess the raw data, run:
+To preprocess the raw data, you should first segment 'question', 'title', 'paragraphs' and then store the segemented result into 'segmented_question', 'segmented_title', 'segmented_paragraphs' like the downloaded preprocessed data, then run:
 ```
 cat data/raw/trainset/search.train.json | python utils/preprocess.py > data/preprocessed/trainset/search.train.json
 ```
-The preprocessing is already included in `data/download.sh`, the preprocessed data is stored in `data/preprocess`, the downloaded raw data is under `data/raw`.
+The preprocessed data can be automatically downloaded by `data/download.sh`, and is stored in `data/preprocessed`, the raw data before preprocessing is under `data/raw`.

 Once the preprocessed data is ready, you can run `utils/get_vocab.py` to generate the vocabulary file, for example, if you want to train model with Baidu Search data:
 ```